 There should be a variety of tracking metrics incorporated into the plan.
 Generally, the more metrics you report upon, the more complete the picture is—but don’t go overboard.
 It’s also important to focus on what matters most, lest you get overwhelmed by meaningless data.

-This process includes setting in advance the dates for when you will pull and review data and report back to the team.
+This process includes setting in advance the dates for when you will pull and review marketing data and report back to the team.
 And don’t just say “at the end of the campaign.”

 Mid-campaign check-ins are a key opportunity to make improvements of your campaign while it’s still running.
 There’s no excuse for getting to the end of your marketing campaign and realizing you weren’t successful simply because you didn’t optimize throughout.